Work and Neurodivergence

 • Having a consistent desk rather than hot-desking

-Sometimes it’s not the work itself that is exhausting — it’s the environment around it.
+Sometimes it isn’t the work itself that drains energy — it’s everything surrounding it.

 Practical tools